-BIO 019 4.0 Units Marine Biology
+BIO 019 Marine Biology

 Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standard.
 A non-majors course that studies the diversity and natural history of life in the marine environment with an emphasis on the adaptations of organisms to their environment.
 Students must successfully complete both the lecture and laboratory portions of the course.
 Field trips may be required.
 Some field trips may involve a fee.
-This course is not open for credit to students who have completed BIO 001 or 002.
+This course is not open for credit to students who have completed BIO 001 or 002 .
 Three hours lecture, three hours lab.

-BIO 047 0.5 to 3.0 Units Independent Study
+BIO 047 Independent Study

 Prerequisite: Minimum grade of C in 12 units of credit, including 4 units from within the discipline.
 Course Advisory: Eligibility for English 001; statistics may be useful for data analysis.
 Designed for students who intend to major in biological sciences or preprofessional programs.
-One and one-half to nine hours weekly by arrangement.
+Students may take this course up to the maximum number of units over multiple semesters.
+One and one-half to nine hours by arrangement.

+BIO 048

-BIO 048 Special Topics
+Special Topics in Biology